pvande/Pointed/README.md

 ## Notable Behavior

+* Data that cannot be serialized to JSON is not currently supported.
+* Events are always fired on a "fresh" pointer instance.
+This makes it easy to compare "stale" pointers against a more current state.
 * `Pointer#update` will *not* fire a 'swap' event for pointers to keys beneath it.
 If this is behavior you need, it's recommended that you make smaller changes to more deeply nested pointers.